scott-mcdonald/JsonApiFramework/README.md

     - Internally uses a specialized DOM (**D**ocument **O**bject **M**odel) tree representing the JSON API document in memory
     - Internally uses little reflection (slow), instead favoring compiled .NET expressions for **fast conversion** between JSON API and .NET CLR resources

-Extreme high code quality with **1,800+ unit tests**.
+Extreme high code quality with **1,900+ unit tests**.
 Production ready.

-**For further details, please check out the [wiki](https://github.com/scott-mcdonald/JsonApiFramework/wiki).**
+**For further details, please check out the [wiki](https://github.com/scott-mcdonald/JsonApiFramework/wiki) and [samples](https://github.com/scott-mcdonald/JsonApiFramework.Samples)**

 ## Usage examples

 The following are some brief but concise usage examples to get an overall feel for how JsonApiFramework works both client-side and server-side of things.
-More usage examples will be found in the [wiki](https://github.com/scott-mcdonald/JsonApiFramework/wiki).
+More usage examples will be found in the [wiki](https://github.com/scott-mcdonald/JsonApiFramework/wiki) and [samples](https://github.com/scott-mcdonald/JsonApiFramework.Samples).

 Assume the following for the usage examples: